safetyAI/ChatSafetyAI/README.md

 ## Version History

 ### 03-01-24
-- blue border now does not extend to the right of the fileInput element when drag-and-dropping
-- loader when generating follow-up questions
 - conversation sharing functionality
 - errors during file checking and trucation are now handled
 - stringi's `stri_read_lines` now used instead of base's `readLines` to increase robustness to encoding issues when reading CSV files